jmont2307/staff-tracker/README.md

 - console.table
 - dotenv

+## Credits

+This project was created with assistance from:
+- Online Learning Assistant
+- Claude AI
+- Various YouTube videos

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.